Like previous years we’ve updated our allowable costs for your Christmas Party blog.

 - It is an annual occurrence but doesn’t have to be at Christmas

-- It doesn’t cost more than £150 per head
+- The event mustn’t cost more than £150 per head

 If you meet the above criteria then it is allowable for tax without any Benefit in Kind implications.

-- This is not a licence to put through the accounts a flat rate of £150
+- This is not a licence to put a flat rate of £150 through the accounts – that is NOT how it works!
+You account for what was spent

 - If the cost is a penny over £150 then all of it is taxed as a benefit in kind!

 - The £150 includes vat